Zero to Built: Creating a Forum App

 Each agent in a network is identified by their cryptographic public key, a unique number that’s mathematically related to a private number that they hold on their machine.
 Public-key cryptography is a little complex for this guide — it’s enough to know that a participant’s private key signs their source chain actions, and those signatures paired with their public key allow others to verify that they are the one who authored those actions.

-An AgentPubKey isn’t a hash, but it’s the same length as one, and it’s unique just like a hash.
+isn’t a hash, but it’s the same length as one, and it’s unique just like a hash.
 So it can be used as a way of referring to an agent, like a user ID — and this is also why it’s used to choose peers in the DHT storage and retrieval algorithm.

 Summary

-Whereas EntryHash is used to uniquely identify, store, and efficiently retrieve an entry from the DHT, ActionHash does the same for the action that operated on it, which can provide information about the history and context of any associated entry (including what action preceded it).
-ActionHashes are also what enable any participant to retrieve and reconstruct the continuous sequence of actions (and any associated entries) in another agent’s source chain.
+does the same for the action that operated on it, which can provide information about the history and context of any associated entry (including what action preceded it).
+ActionHash

-Use EntryHash when you want to link to or retrieve the actual content or data (e.g., when linking to a category in a forum application).
+when you want to link to or retrieve the actual content or data (e.g., when linking to a category in a forum application).

-Use ActionHash when you want to link to or retrieve the entry content along with its authorship context (e.g., when distinguishing between two posts with identical content).
+when you want to link to or retrieve the entry content along with its authorship context (e.g., when distinguishing between two posts with identical content).

-Use AgentPubKey when you want to link to an agent (such as associating a profile or icon with them) or retrieve information about their history (such as scanning their source chain for posts and comments).
+when you want to link to an agent (such as associating a profile or icon with them) or retrieve information about their history (such as scanning their source chain for posts and comments).

 You can check out the Core Concepts to dive a bit deeper into how the distributed hash table helps to not only make these entries and actions available but helps to ensure that agents haven’t gone back to try and change their own histories after the fact.
 But for now, let’s dive into links.

-After press Enter, you should see:
+After pressing Enter, you should see:

 ?
 Should a link from the ActionHash provided in this field also be created when entries of this type are created? (y/n) ›